 With the way our research and evaluation services are set up, CCRP generally does not have direct contact with the general public so our primary strategy for education/awareness was to educate organizations and coalitions within the community about ways in which they could inform their clients/audience about the importance of filling out the Census.
-We first provided this education by convening a Census Complete Count Committee (CCC) that had representation from twenty different agencies.
-Through a collaborative brainstorming session at the first convening on July 18, 2019, the CCC helped inform the strategic plan for outreach and solidify a list of community partners willing to engage in Census count, we continued to hold regular meetings either on a monthly basis, or when an important operation was coming up.
+We first provided this education by convening a Census Complete Count Committee (CCC) that had representation from twenty-nine agencies.
+Through a collaborative brainstorming session at the first convening on June 10, 2019, the CCC helped inform the strategic plan for outreach and solidify a list of community partners willing to engage in Census outreach work.
+In addition to working one-on-one with our partners throughout the entire Census count, we continued to hold regular meetings either on a monthly basis, or when an important operation was coming up.
 By holding regular meetings, our partners were able to stay informed on the Census operational updates.
-Towards the end of the count, we also convened our three CCCs together (Del Norte, Humboldt, and Trinity counties) to share their experiences with one another and brainstorm on outreach opportunities.
+Towards the end of the count, we also convened our three CCCs together (Humboldt, Del Norte, and Trinity counties) to share their experiences with one another and brainstorm on outreach opportunities.

 In addition to the informational meetings, we also provided them with resources that allowed them to help share the word with their clients or audience.
-We started a CCC Google Drive (link) that all Census outreach partners had access to and regularly updated.
+We started a CCC Google Drive (link) that all Census outreach partners in our three counties had access to and regularly updated.
 It included digital outreach resources (images, videos, social media posts, etc), talking points, and information on frequently asked questions.
 CCRP contributed to the Google Drive by sharing digital resources created by the amazing CA Census Bureau Communication Team, as well as some from the U.S. Census Bureau.
-Some of partners also created their own materials and added them to the Drive.
-The Drive was shared by the three CCCs we had been contracted to facilitate.
+Some partners also created their own materials and added them to the Drive.

 Another operational strategy that seemed to work well was presentations to entire organizations or departments about why the Census is important, the timeline, common questions/answers about the Census, and how they can help ensure the population they serve reached an accurate count.
-Each presentation session included a Q&A during which all staff or representatives had a chance to ask questions about how the Census count might apply to or impact the specific Hard-to-Count (HTC) population they work with.
+Each presentation session included a Q&A during which all staff or representatives had a chance to ask questions about how the Census count might apply to or impact the specific Hardto-Count (HTC) population they work with.
 They also all received Census swag and flyers to share.
 Below is a list of community organizations or leadership that received a presentation along with a date of when it occurred: